ntpz870817/Chamaeleo/docs/User Manual.md

-# Read before you want to make a contribution
+# Read before you want to use it